-The use of a nursing pillow can make things so much easier during the first few weeks of a breastfeeding relationship.
+A nursing pillow can make things much easier during the first few weeks of a breastfeeding relationship.
 It can help a mother position and latch her baby comfortably.
 It will also prevent her back and arms from getting tired and sore.
 These versatile cushions are also sometimes used to help a baby sit upright, play, or relax.

 Are Nursing Pillows Necessary?